akkerman/SCJP-sessies/Opdracht 2 - Generic Libraries/README.md

     Book b = (Book)lendable;

 ## 2 Generic Interface
-Add a generic parameter specifying the type of the library code to the `Lendable` interface.
+Add a generic parameter to the `Lendable` interface, specifying the type of the library code.

-Create at least two implementations of `Lendable` with at least one additional method
+Create at least two implementations of `Lendable` with at least one additional method.

  * Override `toString`,
  * Optionally override `equals` and `hashcode`.